timbru31/sad-creeper/README.md

 ## Contributing

-If you have suggestions for how bukkit-server-version could be improved, or want to report a bug, open an issue!
+If you have suggestions for how sad-creeper could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

-For more, check out the [Contributing Guide](CONTRIBUTING.md).

-## License

-[ISC](LICENSE) © 2020 Tim Brust <github@timbrust.de>
+---

+Built by (c) Tim Brust and contributors.
+Released under the MIT license.